-Catholic Charities is the social service arm of the Diocese of Winona, which is comprised of the twenty southernmost counties of Minnesota.
+Catholic Charities is the social service arm of the Catholic diocese for the twenty southernmost counties of Minnesota.
 The counties include Winona, Wabasha, Olmsted, Dodge, Steele, Waseca, Blue Earth, Watonwan, Cottonwood, Murray, Pipestone, Rock, Nobles, Jackson, Faribault, Martin, Freeborn, Mower, Fillmore, and Houston.
-Our Catholic social service agency employs community and social service specialists to help people throughout the diocese.
-In fiscal year 2010, 9.3% of the agency’s funding came from the Diocese of Winona Annual Appeal.
+Our Catholic social service agency employs community and social service specialists to help people throughout Southern Minnesota.

 Bishop John M. Quinn is the President of the corporation.
 Robert L. Tereba, as Executive Director, is the corporation’s Secretary.
 The corporation’s Board of Directors, appointed by Bishop Quinn, represent all geographic areas of the Diocese.
 The Board meets five times a year.
 Directors are appointed for a three year term and their terms can be renewed for one additional three year period.

-Each year the staff and volunteers of Catholic Charities help children, families in crisis, vulnerable adults and seniors, immigrants, refugees, the poor, and the unborn – regardless of race, age, gender, or faith tradition.
-In fiscal year 2010, Catholic Charities served over 4,400 persons living in over 2,000 households.
-Of those households where the annual income was known, fully 63% of them had incomes at or below $25,000.
+Each year the staff and volunteers of Catholic Charities help children, families in crisis, vulnerable adults and seniors, refugees, the poor, and the unborn – regardless of age, gender, ethnic background, faith tradition or ability to pay.
+In fiscal year 2016, Catholic Charities served over 4,509 persons living in over 2,035 households.
+Of those households where the annual income was known fully, 59% of them had incomes at or below $25,000.

-The programs of Catholic Charities provide help and create hope for thousands of people throughout the diocese.
-Its programs include Marriage, Family, and Individual Counseling; Pregnancy, Parenting and Adoption; Guardian and Conservartor Program; Adopted Adult and Birthparent Searches; Retired Senior Volunteer Program (RSVP); Parish Social Ministry; Immigration Legal Services and Refugee Resettlement.
+The programs of Catholic Charities provide help and create hope for thousands of people throughout southern Minnesota.
+Its programs include Marriage, Family, and Individual Counseling; Pregnancy, Parenting and Adoption; Guardian and Conservator Program; Adopted Adult and Birthparent Searches; Retired Senior Volunteer Program (RSVP); Parish Social Ministry; MediAppS and Refugee Resettlement.
 In order to carry out this work efficiently and effectively, Catholic Charities employs licensed social workers, licensed psychologists, caseworkers, and other human service professionals.
-It employs about 36 staff with an operating budget of approximately $2.2 million.
+It employs about 40 staff with an operating budget of approximately $2.4 million.

-Catholic Charities of the Diocese of Winona conducts its programs in accord with the principles of Catholic Social Teaching, which affirm the sanctity of human life and the dignity of each individual person as a child of God.
+Catholic Charities conducts its programs in accord with the principles of Catholic Social Teaching, which affirm the sanctity of human life and the dignity of each individual person as a child of God.